 At STH, whenever a new generation of server CPUs comes out, we always like to start with the top end SKU.
 The Supermicro A2SDi-H-TP4F is an embedded motherboard that sips power and houses something special.
 Onboard is the Intel Atom C3955 which is the top-end SKU of the new Intel Atom C3000 series codenamed “Denverton.”
 This new generation offers twice the cores and anywhere from 30-60% more performance per core than the C2000 generation.
 Beyond raw CPU cores, Supermicro has taken full advantage of the SoC’s capabilities to provide top-end networking and storage options on the platform.

 Update 2017-26-08: Supermicro let us know that we tested a sample for validation.
 The shipping version of this motherboard will have the 16-core Intel Atom C3958 CPU.
 We will be updating our review soon with the shipping version.
+Here is our video overview of the updated version:

 Our test configuration is very similar to what we used for our Intel Atom C2000 series reviews.